 Variations: A player can potentially win a large sum of money on the first play with some “luck” on their side.

-I withdrew $100 in cash from an ATM and bought 20 Amazing 8′s from each of these five establishments: Albertson’s, Chevron, Diamond Shamrock and Exxon.
-The whole process took me an hour as some places I visited did not have Amazing 8′s.
+I was thinking of buying a roll of scratch-offs, but I wanted to randomize the process, so instead I bought 20 Amazing 8’s from each of these five establishments: Albertson’s, Chevron, Diamond Shamrock and Exxon.
+I withdrew $100 from an ATM to make all of my purchases, so after tax I spent a flat $100 on scratch offs.
+The whole process took me an hour as some places I visited did not have Amazing 8’s.

 Counted and verified that I had exactly 100 Amazing 8’s scratch-off lottery tickets.